Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

-In Fig.~\ref{fig5}, we show the best-fitting models from both Model A and Model B for Au-6-60-5.
-Both Model A and Model B fit the age map well, with a relatively old inner region ($t\sim9$ Gyr) and a relatively young disk ($t\sim6$ Gyr).
+In Fig.~\ref{fig5} we show the best-fitting models from models A and B for Au-6-60-5.
+Models A and B both fit the age map well, with a relatively old inner region ($t\sim9$ Gyr) and a relatively young disk ($t\sim6$ Gyr).
 The standardised residuals between the mock observations and the model fittings are smaller than unity for more than half of the apertures.\\